Directly imaging spin polarons in a kinetically frustrated Hubbard system: Kinetic vs. Superexchange Correlations

 Since superexchange-induced AFM correlations are present in the system for any finite interaction strength, it is illuminating to quantify their strength in comparison to kinetic magnetism around dopants.
 This can be done using four-point correlation functions.
-For any two nearest-neighbour sites $j$ and $k$, there are two additional sites $i$ and $l$ (which we call conditioning sites) coupled to both of them.
-(Fig.~\ref{fig:4}a).
+For any two nearest-neighbour sites $j$ and $k$, there are two additional sites $i$ and $l$ (which we call conditioning sites) coupled to both of them (Fig.~\ref{fig:4} inset).
 As a dopant on either conditioning site may affect the correlation strength between $j$ and $k$, a four-point correlation function is required to determine the influence of the background on the $j-k$ bond.
 We define a conditional four-point correlator as the spin correlator on the shared bond, conditioned on the occupancy observables $\hat{n}^a, \hat{n}^b$ on sites $i$ and $l$,

 where the labels $a, b \in \{h,s\}$.
-Fig.~\ref{fig:4}b shows the four-point correlator at $U/t=11.8$ for three different occupancies of the conditioning sites (Fig. \ref{fig:4}b).
-Below half-filling, we find that $C^{(4)}_{hh}<C^{(4)}_{hs}<C^{(4)}_{ss}$.
-This indicates that antiferromagnetic correlations associated with the kinetic mechanism are stronger than those due to superexchange, which is the only mechanism at play on the level of the four-site plaquette when the conditioning sites are singly-occupied.
-Above half filling, where holes are due to virtual fluctuations, there is no enhancement of anti-ferromagnetic correlations from kinetic magnetism and all three correlators are similar in value.
-The stronger kinetic AFM correlations below half-filling can be understood from the exact diagonalization spectrum of the four-site plaquette (Fig.~\ref{fig:4}a).
-The excitation gap from the ground state is of order $J = 4t^2/U$ when the conditioning sites are singly-occupied, which is substantially smaller than the $t$ scale gap when these sites have one or two holes.
-This makes kinetic magnetism more robust compared to superexchange magnetism in our finite temperature system ($T/J\sim2.8$).
+Fig.~\ref{fig:4} shows the four-point correlator at $U/t=11.8$ for three different occupancies of the conditioning sites.
+Below half-filling, we find that $C^{(4)}_{hh}<C^{(4)}_{hs}<C^{(4)}_{ss}$, directly indicating the enhancement of AFM correlations on a given bond by the presence of holes on the conditioning sites.
+Kinetic magnetism, therefore, strengthens the existing AFM correlations below zero doping that arise due to superexchange, which is the only mechanism at play on the level of the four-site plaquette when the conditioning sites are singly-occupied.
+Above zero doping, where holes are due to virtual fluctuations, there is no enhancement of anti-ferromagnetic correlations from kinetic magnetism and all three correlators are similar in value.